michielpost/Q42.HueApi/README.md

 	//Or start a colorloop
 	command.Effect = Effects.ColorLoop;

-Once you have composed your command, send it to one or more lamps
+Once you have composed your command, send it to one or more lights

 	client.SendCommandAsync(command, new List<string> { "1" });

-Or send it to all lamps
+Or send it to all lights

 	client.SendCommandAsync(command);